Understanding roles, responsibilities and relationships in education and training

 Common errors to avoid in your coursework

-• Misconception: Teaching is just about delivering content.
-Correction: Effective teaching involves planning, assessment, and adapting to learner needs, not just talking.
+- Misconception: Teaching is just about delivering content.
+Correction: Effective teaching involves planning, assessment, and adapting to learners' needs, not just talking.
+You must engage learners and check understanding.

-• Misconception: Assessment is only about exams.
-Correction: Assessment includes observation, questioning, and learner self-assessment, and should be ongoing to support learning.
+- Misconception: Assessment is only about exams and tests.
+Correction: Assessment includes observation, questioning, and self-assessment.
+It should be ongoing and used to inform teaching, not just to grade learners.

 Frequently Asked Questions